Eliezer and Rebecca (Poussin, Louvre): Production

 Guido Reni, The Virgin Mary Sewing with Companions, Hermitage Museum.

-The work shows showing Eliezer of Damascus giving Abraham's ring and gifts to Rebecca, who was to marry Abram's son Isaac (Genesis 24, 15–27), and is dated to between 1647 and 1649 by Poussin's biographer André Félibien whilst Pointel was in Rome.
-He commissioned it to be inspired by Guido Reni's The Virgin Mary Sewing with Companions (Hermitage Museum), which had recently been acquired by cardinal Mazarin, and asked Poussin to paint him "a painting like it, with several women, in whom one can note different beauties".
+The work shows Eliezer of Damascus giving Abraham's ring and gifts to Rebecca, who was to marry Abram's son Isaac (Genesis 24, 15–27), and is dated to between 1647 and 1649 by Poussin's biographer André Félibien whilst Pointel was in Rome.
+He commissioned it to be inspired by Guido Reni's The Virgin Mary Sewing with Companions (Hermitage Museum), which had recently been acquired by Cardinal Mazarin, and asked Poussin to paint him "a painting like it, with several women, in whom one can note different beauties".
 The painting was highly praised on arrival in Paris – Félibien states "you and I went to see it with a woman we know who was so charmed that she offered Mr Pointel as high a price for it as he liked.
 But he had such passion for his friend's works that – far from selling it – he did not want to be deprived of it for even a single day".

 On Pointel's death in 1660, he owned this and twenty other works by Poussin, with a total value of 1200 livres, according to the posthumous inventory of his possessions drawn up by the painter Philippe de Champaigne.
 The duc de Richelieu probably acquired it the following year on the dispersal of Pointel's collection, then in December 1665 it, The Seasons and eleven other Poussin works were all acquired by Louis XIV.

-On 7 January 1668 de Champaigne gave a talk on the painting to the Académie royale de peinture et de sculpture – at that time in the king's painting cabinet at the palais du Louvre It was recorded as being in the cabinet du billard in the Petit Appartement du roi at the château de Versailles in 1695.
+On 7 January 1668 de Champaigne gave a talk on the painting to the Académie royale de peinture et de sculpture – at that time in the king's painting cabinet at the Louvre Palace It was recorded as being in the cabinet du billiard in the Petit Appartement du roi at the Palace of Versailles in 1695.
 It was probably around this time that the painting was cut down at the sides to fit the room's panelling, hanging as a pendent to The Discovery of Moses (Louvre).
 Its 1703 catalogue entry still had it there, but three years later it was moved into the painting store in the hôtel de la surintendance des bâtiments du roi.
 In 1719 it was recorded as hanging in Paris after Louis XV moved it there, but it returned to Versailles again, where it was in the painting store in 1760 and until 1792.
 In 1793 it was moved to Paris for good, when it hung in the opening display of the Louvre as a public gallery and the reopening of Louvre's Grande Galerie in 1799.